sjurba/rebase-editor/README.md

         }

-#### A note on key bindings
+#### A note on key bindings for Mac
->Not all key combinations work on Mac (that I use).
+>Not all key combinations work on Mac by default.
 Most notably, no modifier keys work with UP/DOWN (Like SHIFT, CTRL, ALT, META/CMD).
 Fn works kind of but it translates to PAGE_UP/DOWN.
 Therefor I decided to use the LEFT/RIGHT combinations as a fallback for Mac.
+You can however configure your terminal manually.
+[See #8 for a guide how to do that.](https://github.com/sjurba/rebase-editor/issues/8)
 >
 > Likewise CMD-Z, CMD-SHIFT-Z does not work either(CMD doesn't work at all really).
 So I went with simply z,Z for undo redo.